 - The each keyword on a modifier requires that it is applied in an array declaration/modification, and the modifier is applied individually to each element of the array (in case of nested modifiers this implies it is applied individually to each element of each element of the enclosing array; see example).
-If the modified element is a vector and the modifier does not contain the each-prefix, the modification is split such that the first element in the vector is applied to the first element of the vector of elements, the second to the second element, until the last element of the vector-expression is applied to the last element of the array; it is an error if these sizes do not match.
+If the modified element is a vector and the modifier does not contain the each-prefix, the modification is split such that the first element in the vector is applied to the first element of the vector-expression is applied to the last element of the array; it is an error if these sizes do not match.
 Matrices and general arrays of elements are treated by viewing those as vectors of vectors etc. - If a nested modifier is split, the split is propagated to all elements of the nested modifier, and if they are modified by the each-keyword the split is inhibited for those elements.
 If the nested modifier that is split in this way contains re-declarations that are split it is illegal.

 '''

 model C

 parameter Real a [3];

 parameter Real d;

 end C;

+'''

+'''

 model B

 C c[5](each a ={1,2,3}, d={1,2,3,4,5});

 parameter Real b=0;

 end B;

 '''